 “When you’re a child, anything and everything is possible.
 The challenge, so often, is hanging on to that as we grow up. – Dame Ellen MacArthur in this great TED talk

-As kids, the idea of growing up means achieving some unwritten list of objectives: stay in downtown hotels when you go on vacation, move up the corporate ladder, and go to spin classes at 6am.
+As kids, the idea of growing up means achieving some unwritten list of objectives: start liking pizza crusts, stay in downtown hotels when you go on vacation, move up the corporate ladder, and go to spin classes at 6am.

 You’re supposed to read the news instead of mystery novels, and wear a tie even though it serves absolutely no purpose.
 Yeah, right?
 Ties are dumb.